Flow-Roll/FlowRoll_Contracts/README.md

 The NFT token count is capped at MAXMINT which is 1000 currently.
 The MAXMINT can't be increased.

-The randomness is injected using the randProvider contract wich can be found in `RandProvider.sol` and for tests mocked with `MockRandProvider.sol` It uses the CadenceArch native contract to request randomness and reveal randomness for a previous block.
+The randomness is injected using the randProvider contract which can be found in `RandProvider.sol` and for tests mocked with `MockRandProvider.sol` It uses the CadenceArch native contract to request randomness and reveal randomness for a previous block.

 The FLowRollNFT will mint the first NFT token in the constructor, then only the NFTSale.sol contract can mint more NFTs afterwards.
 Once the parameters for the game are specified they can't be changed.